Broad Street Music Group

 If part of the college experience is about entrepreneurship and independence, as is so often said, then Temple University’s Dave Silver has got to be pleased with his education.

-Silver, 21, is the founder of Broad Street Music Group, an events company that specializes in small concert for local up-and-coming musicians.
+Silver, 21, is the founder of Broad Street Music Group, an events company that specializes in small concerts for local up-and-coming musicians.
 Perhaps more impressive than the idea itself is the resolve that Silver showed in keeping his dream alive.
 Battling everything from frustrated fraternity brothers to a fussy landlord, Silver has remained ever-committed to his company.

 Founded in February 2012 as Broad Street Music Lounge, Silver had initially converted the basement of his fraternity house into a small venue.